jeremyyew/ync-capstone/Capstone.md

 #### GNU Emacs Editor

-Emacs is a family of real-time text editors, characterized by extensibility, customizability and self-documentation.
+Emacs is a family of real-time text editors which are characterized by their **customizability** and **extensibility**.
 GNU Emacs was written in 1984 by GNU Project founder Richard Stallman.

-The user interacts with files displayed in 'buffers' - a view of a text file - via keystroke commands, with feedback and status messages displayed in a smaller buffer at the bottom of the screen - the 'minibuffer'.
+The user interacts with files displayed in 'buffers' - a view of a text file - via **commands** invoked by 'macros' - keystroke sequences.
+Feedback and status messages are displayed in a smaller buffer at the bottom of the screen - the 'minibuffer'.
 The user can create and dismiss buffers, and multiple buffers can exist without all being on display.

+- GNU Emacs is **customizable** because users can change the behaviour of some commands via parameters, without having to redefine or modify the underlying code of the command itself.
+Users can also easily redefine key mappings.
+- GNU Emacs is **extensible** because users can write new commands as programs and bind them to new macros.

 GNU Emacs is used in Intro CS, Intro to Algos and Data Structures, and FPP.